 All of Chadwick's music manuscripts are individually cataloged and can be found by searching our online catalog.

 This collection includes the materials created by, and belonging to George W. Chadwick, Director of New England Conservatory from 1897-1930.
 While, the Conservatory possessed some materials from Chadwick’s tenure, the majority of this collection was donated to NEC by Mrs. Theodore Chadwick II in 2001, after it was discovered in a storage room in Cambridge, MA.
 Some of the items stored with the family correspondence series were not originally part of the collection.
 These include family photos, copies of newspaper clippings, the Chadwick medal and the silver bowl.
 These materials were donated to the Conservatory Archives in 2001 by Jane Hyde, wife of Chadwick's grandson, George, on behalf of Chadwick's descendants.
+The programs for performances of The Padrone from 1995 and 1997 were a gift from Maria Jane Loizou in 2014.

 Access to the Chadwick Collection is granted by the Archivist or Director of Libraries.
 Appointments must be scheduled in advance.
 There are no restrictions pertaining to this collection.